How Much Does a Chimney Sweep Cost?

 Chimney Repairs

-If your chimney sweeper identifies any problems with your chimney during the cleaning process, then you may need to have some chimney repair work done.
-The average cost of chimney repairs will depend on the type of work that needs to be completed.
+If your chimney sweeper identifies any problems with your chimney during the cleaning process, then you may need to have some chimney repairs carried out.
+The average cost of which will depend on the type of work that needs to be completed.

 A professional chimney contractor will charge around £18-£25 per hour to do repairs on your chimney.
 Depending on the problem, you may need to buy materials for the job too.
 The cost for these will vary depending on what the problem is.